Keto Walnut and Pumpkin Seed Crackers

 • Pearliegirl

-Pearliegirl 7 months ago
+Pearliegirl a year ago

 I don’t see why not.
 You may need more salt as Parmesan adds salt.